TrudAX/TRUDUtilsD365/README.md

 # TRUDUtilsD365
-A set of Visual Studio Add-ins for Microsoft Dynamics 365 for Operation that will allow you to quickly solve common development tasks.
+A set of Visual Studio Add-ins for Microsoft Dynamics 365 for Operation that will allow you to quickly perform common development tasks.

 You are more than welcome to contribute!